terminal-labs/salt-netops-lab/README.md

       - mods:
         - states.configure_devices
 ```

+Notice that we can use the event's data by using the jinja injected `data` variable.

 The syntax for reactor states is different from other sls files you have seen before.
 The difference is that the namespace for the function in the id block (in this case `local.state.sls`) must designate which type of reactor is run.
 “Local” will run an execution module on the remote minions specified.
 “Runner” will allow us to use runner modules.
 Other types of reactors exist.
 For more information, please consult the [docs page on reactor states](https://docs.saltstack.com/en/latest/topics/reactor/).